Mathreyu/InstagramApp/README.md

 # Marvel Viewer

 ##Description
-- Simple Marvel API interaction which will allow you to display images taken in places nearby your current location.
+- Simple Marvel API interaction which will let you browse MArvel Comics Heroes and their comic appearances.

 ##Libraries used
  - Marvel API